Cgch18/Project-1-memory-game/README.md

 ---
 #### Stretch Goals
  - Ensure the game can be played seamlessly across various platforms, including mobile devices and web browsers.
- - Add how many mistakes you made on not able to match the correct countries and landmarks
  - Create a level-based system where players progress through increasingly difficult levels, each with a unique set of challenges.